Beyond Bali Travel

 My name is Andra, and I run Beyond Bali Travel.
 I moved to Bali, learned how the island actually works — the real areas, the right hotels, the pacing that feels effortless rather than exhausting — and started planning trips for Romanian friends back home.
 Those trips became Beyond Bali Travel.

-We work with Romanian-speaking travelers from Romania, Moldova, and the diaspora who want a premium, well-paced Bali experience — without the guesswork, the tourist traps, or the late-night browser decisions you regret when you land.
+We're deliberately small, and we work with Romanian-speaking travelers who want a premium, well-paced Bali — without the tourist traps or the late-night browser decisions you regret when you land.

 What we do